Fusion-stable structures on triangulated categories: Applications

 Similarly, we also have $\wtF^*\colon W_\Delta \hookrightarrow W_\Omega$.
 In particular, when identifying $W_\Omega$ with reflection group on $\hreg_\Delta$, we have

 \paragraph{\textbf{2-Calabi-Yau categories}}\

-Let $\D_2(\Omega)=\D_2(Q)$ be the 2-Calabi-Yau category associated to $Q$ (cf. \Cref{sec:fun.action}).
+Let $\D_2(\Omega)=\D_2(Q)$ be the 2-Calabi-Yau category associated to $Q$ (cf. \Cref{sec:quivery}).
 When $Q$ is connected, $\D_2(Q)$ can be alternatively constructed as a subcategory of the 2-Calabi-Yau category associated to the corresponding Kleinian singularity \cite{B2}.
 However, we will allow the case when $Q$ is a union of ADE quivers, which does not really make a difference. $\D_2(\Omega)$ admits a canonical heart $\h_\Omega$ with simples $\{S_i \mid i\in \Omega_0\}$, which are $2$-spherical objects.
-Recall the spherical twist functor is defined as
+Recall the spherical twist functor associated to any spherical object $S$ is defined as

 with inverse

 The spherical twists of these simples generate the spherical twist group $\ST(\Omega)$.
 By \cite[Thm.~3.1]{BT} (cf. \cite[Thm.~B]{QW}), there is a natural isomorphism:

 The Grothendieck group $\KG(\D_2(\Omega))$ equipped with the Euler form $\<-,-\>_\Omega$ can be identified with the root lattice $\Lambda_Q$ equipped with the Killing form $\chi_\Omega(-,-)$, where the simple roots correspond to simple objects (cf. \cite[\S~1.2]{B2}):